 Of the Hibiscus species, 35 varieties are native to Australia.
 They can most often be found growing vividly across the East Coast.
 The most commonly grown are perennial and tropical hibiscus, which each have slightly different growth requirements.

 These fantastic native flowers in Australia are the perfect way to add a touch of tropical to your garden and home.
-For more on Australian hibiscus, see our full growing guide here.
+Read our full growing guide on Australian Native Hibuscus to learn more.

 13. White Correa (Correa Alba)